Kong Sang-jeong: Sports career

 When she was in the 5th grade of elementary school, she was transferred to Seoul for training in skating.
 While attending Wolchon Middle School, she won the overall championship in the junior national skating team selection.
 As a result, she was chosen to represent South Korea at the junior level already in 2010, but could not compete in the 2011 World Junior Short Track Speed Skating Championships as she did not have South Korean citizenship at the time.
 She was granted citizenship by the South Korean Ministry of Justice in December 2011 thanks to a revised nationality law that allowed dual citizenship for individuals of outstanding talent.

 She participated in the 2013 World Junior Short Track Speed Skating Championships in Warsaw, where she won gold medal in the 3000m relay.

 During the 2014 Winter Olympics in Sochi, she was part of the Short Track Speed Skating team in the '3000m relay' that won a gold medal.
-After the Olympics, she won the 500m short track at the 95th National Winter Sports Festival in Seongnam-si, Gyeonggi-do.
+After the Olympics, she won the 500m short track at the 95th National Winter Sports Festival in Seongnam-si, Gyeonggi Province.
 At the 2015 World Junior Short Track Speed Skating Championships in Osaka, she won gold medals in all-around, 1500m and 3000m relays, and silver medal in 1000m and 1500m super final relays.
 For her performances, she was named the Lady 2015 ISU World Junior Short Track Speed Skating Champion.

-On 2016, during selections for junior national skating team, Kong passed the first and second rounds, finishing at fourth position and was selected to the preliminary national team for the 2015-2016 season.
+On 2016, during selections for junior national skating team, Kong passed the first and second rounds, finishing at fourth position and was selected to the preliminary national team for the 2015–2016 season.
 However, due to her suffering from a sudden back injury in June, she was not selected for the national team.

 On 3 May 2021, in an Instagram post, Kong announced her retirement from international competition.